What's Actually in a Litre of Diesel

 VAT at 20%: ~23–24p.
 Charged on everything above, including the duty.
 You pay tax on tax.
 This layer does move with the total, but slowly, because it’s 20% of a number that’s dominated by a fixed component.

 This is why a 50% increase in crude doesn’t produce a 50% increase at the pump.
 It produces roughly a 15–18% increase.
 The tax structure acts as a shock absorber.
+On Monday, crude swung 45% intraday.
+The pump price, when it finishes adjusting, will have moved maybe 11%.

 The 2022 comparison